k-stz/config-weaver-operator/notes.md

 E0324 00:18:40.972066  709578 memcache.go:265] "Unhandled Error" err="couldn't get current server API group list: Get \"https://raspi:34067/api?timeout=32s\": tls: failed to verify certificate: x509: certificate is valid for k3d-mycluster-server-0, k3d-mycluster-serverlb, kubernetes, kubernetes.default, kubernetes.default.svc, kubernetes.default.svc.cluster.local, localhost, not raspi"
 Unable to connect to the server: tls: failed to verify certificate: x509: certificate is valid for k3d-mycluster-server-0, k3d-mycluster-serverlb, kubernetes, kubernetes.default, kubernetes.default.svc, kubernetes.default.svc.cluster.local, localhost, not raspi
 ```
+Which means that though we do trust the certificate, it's in the kubeconfig, we failed to verify it.
+The verification failed because the cert is
+valid for a different SAN (`Subject Alternative Name`) than what we're using and it lists the SANs.

 You can fix this in three ways:
 - cli ignore: `kubectl get pods --insecure-skip-tls-verify`